kalimawiki/blog-writing/content/posts/benevolentai_-revolutionizing-drug-discovery-with-artificial-intelligence-2025-07-03.md

 ### 4. Human-AI Collaboration Framework

-One of Benevolent AI’s unique strengths is its **augmented discovery approach**, where domain experts (biologists, chemists, clinicians) interact directly with AI tools through intuitive interfaces.
+One of BenevolentAI’s unique strengths is its **augmented discovery approach**, where domain experts (biologists, chemists, clinicians) interact directly with AI tools through intuitive interfaces.
 This tight human-machine collaboration ensures that AI-generated hypotheses are not just statistically valid, but biologically meaningful and experimentally testable.

 For example: